Enter promo code EarlyBird to save 5% through October 15th

 Cancellation Policy

-All cancellations must be submitted to GEEO in written form by emailing your request for cancellation to travel@geeo.org.
-If you do not receive a confirmation that we have received your written cancellation request, please call us at 1-877-600-0105.
-Verbal cancellation requests will not be honored.
+All cancellations must be submitted to GEEO in writing by emailing your request for cancellation to travel@geeo.org.
+If you do not receive a confirmation that we have received your cancellation request, please call us at 1-877-600-0105.

-• If you cancel 60 days or more prior to departure, all your program fee payments will be refunded besides your $350 deposit which is kept on file for future use
+• If you cancel 60 days or more prior to the start of your program, all your program fee payments will be refunded excluding your $350 deposit, which is kept on file for future use and never expires.
+(Exception for participants who receive grants from our university partners: To address disruption caused by cancellation from grant recipients, deposits paid by grant recipients are forfeited upon cancellation.)

-• If you cancel between 30 and 59 days prior to departure, you will receive a 50% refund and your deposit is kept on file for future use
+• If you cancel between 30 and 59 days prior to the start of your program, you will receive a 50% refund and your deposit will be kept on file for future use and will never expire.

-• If you cancel within 30 days of departure, you will receive no refund, but your deposit is kept on file for future use
+• If you cancel within 30 days prior to the start of your program, you will receive no refund, but your deposit will be kept on file for future use and will never expire.

-Trip Notes
+Trip Notes & Expectations

+4. GROUP LEADER: Please make sure you understand the role of your tour leader on this trip.
 All GEEO/G Adventures group trips are accompanied by one of G Adventure's group leaders, which they refer to as Chief Experience Officers (CEO).
 The aim of the group leader is to take the hassle out of your travels and to help you have the best trip possible.
 They will provide information on the places you are traveling through, offer suggestions for things to do and see, recommend great local eating venues, and introduce you to our local friends.
 Our itineraries often have plenty of free time to explore on your own.
 While not being guides in the traditional sense, you can expect them to have a broad general knowledge of the countries visited on the trip, including historical, cultural, religious, and social aspects.
 We also use local guides where we think more specific knowledge will add to the enjoyment of the places we are visiting – we think it’s the best of both worlds.

 Single Travelers